-Procedural History
+3. Procedural History

-(a) The Complaint was filed with the National Internet Exchange of India on September 12, 2007.
-The Complainant has made the registrar verification in connection with the domain name at issue.
-The print out of e mail reply so received is attached with the Complaint.
-It is confirmed that the Respondent is listed as the registrant and the contact details for the administrative, billing, and technical contact for the disputed domain name are that of the Respondent.
+(a) The Complaint was filed with the National Internet Exchange of India on July 01, 2009.
+The Complainant has made the registrar verification in connection with the domain name at issue The print out of e-mail reply so received is attached with the Complaint as Exhibit A. It is confirmed by the said e-mail that the Respondent is listed as the registrant and the contact details for the administrative, billing, and technical contact for the disputed domain name are that of the Respondent.
 The Exchange verified that the Complaint satisfied the formal requirements of the .IN Domain Name Dispute Resolution Policy (INDRP) (the "Policy") and the Rules framed thereunder.

-- (b) In accordance with the Rules, on August 9, 2008 the Sole Arbitrator formally notified the Respondent of the Complaint along with all its annexures.
-The Respondent was required to submit his defence within 15 days from the date of receipt of the letter, that is, by August 31, 2008.
-The Respondent was informed that if his response was not received by that date, he would be considered in default and the matter will proceed ex parte.
+(b) In accordance with the Rules, on July 11, 2009 the Sole Arbitrator formally notified the Respondent of the Complaint.
+The Respondent was required to submit his defence within 15 days from the date of receipt of the letter, that is, by August 3, 2009 (taking 6 days in the transit of the communication).
+The Respondent was informed that if his response was not received by that date, he would be considered in default and the matter will proceed ex-parte.
 The Respondent did not submit any response.
-Accordingly, the Respondent's default was notified. - (c) The National Internet Exchange of India appointed Dr. Vinod K. Agarwal, Advocate and Solicitor, Former Law Secretary to the Government of India, 812 Surya Kiran Building, Kasturba Gandhi Marg, New Delhi 110 001 as the Sole Arbitrator to decide the domain name dispute.
+Accordingly, the Respondent's default was notified.

+(c) The National Internet Exchange of India appointed Dr. Vinod K. Agarwal, Advocate and Solicitor, Former Law Secretary to the Government of India, 812 Surya Kiran Building, Kasturba Gandhi Marg, New Delhi - 110 001 as the Sole Arbitrator to decide the domain name dispute.
 The Arbitrator finds that he was properly appointed.
 The Arbitrator has submitted the Statement of Acceptance and Declaration of Impartiality and Independence, as required by the Exchange.